Phoenix AZ Construction Accident Attorneys

 While workers' compensation covers many construction accidents and the associated injuries, the money received in an Arizona workers' compensation claim often is not enough to provide for an injured worker's financial needs.
 In addition to workers compensation claims, injured construction workers often have the additional right to bring a lawsuit against the negligent party that worked for a different sub-contractor or company at the job site.
 This can include providing money to pay for a wider range of medical services, far more to compensate wage loss, and money that is not part of workers compensation for pain, loss of enjoyment of life, anxiety, and permanent disabilities.

-Due to the extremely complicated nature of construction accidents, including issues like comparative fault, multiple layers of insurance coverage, and other complexities, it is recommended that injured worker consult with an experienced construction injury lawyer as soon as they are hurt to help determine the best course of care and legal action.
+Due to the extremely complicated nature of construction accidents, including issues like comparative fault, multiple layers of insurance coverage, and other complexities, it is recommended that injured worker consult with an experienced personal injury lawyer as soon as they are hurt to help determine the best course of care and legal action.

 At Breyer Law Offices, we understand the severity and potential impact of construction accidents, and we help our clients fight for the compensation they deserve in court.
 Our unique combination of experience, customer service, and solid legal strategy has worked for our happy clients.and it could work for you.
 Have you been injured in an Arizona construction accident Don't delay - your time to file is limited to a year or less in many construction cases.
 Contact us today for more information and a free case evaluation.